jupyter/nbgrader/paper/paper.md

 with a single command and use the auto-grading functionality in the normal way.

-Since its conception in September 2014, nbgrader has been battle-tested in a number of classes all over the world, including at the UC Berkeley, Cal Poly, University of Pretoria, University of Edinburgh, Northeastern University, Central Connecticut State University, KTH Royal Institute of Technology, CU Boulder, University of Amsterdam, George Washington University, Texas A&M, Bryn
+Since its conception in September 2014, nbgrader has been battle-tested in a number of educational contexts, including courses at UC Berkeley, Cal Poly, University of Pretoria, University of Edinburgh, Northeastern University, Central Connecticut State University, KTH Royal Institute of Technology, CU Boulder, University of Amsterdam, George Washington University, Texas A&M, Bryn